fbpx

 What if my doctor prescribes an intravenous iron injection or infusion?

 Athletes who are prescribed iron injections or infusions should work with their doctor to identify a treatment program that allows for an injection or infusion of 100 mL or less within a 12-hour period.
-If a small volume injection or infusion is not recommended by the doctor, then the athlete must apply for and be granted a TUE before treatment.
+If a larger volume is necessary, submit a TUE-Pre-Check Form to find out if a TUE is needed in advance of treatment.
+In some cases, athletes must apply for and be granted a TUE before treatment.

 What information is required for a TUE application?